Adaptive Strategies for Pension Fund Management: Introduction

 \section{Introduction}

 Retirement savers and investors confront a variety of risks, including market volatility, inflation, fund management cost, and longevity.
-The financial service industry uses annuities to manage longevity risk, but they are only available in select markets and are generally expensive.
-Individuals whose retirement is funded by Defined Contribution (DC) schemes rather than Defined Benefit (DB) must bear these four risks themselves.
+Individuals whose retirement is funded by Defined Contribution (DC) schemes (such as a 401(k) in the United States) rather than Defined Benefit (DB) (as a pension) must bear these four risks themselves.
 For most retirement savers, the risk of outliving accrued savings is not negligible.

 The framework we present in this paper is applicable to a variety of retirement financing arrangements.
 Although it was motivated by considering a DB plan in runoff, the framework today presents a more compelling case for the DC space for two reasons.
 First, DC has become a far more common arrangement than DB.
 Second, in DC retirement plans, no beneficiary has a guaranteed floor on payouts for the duration of their lifetime; any floor on lifetime payouts, like the one our framework offers, is a great value indeed.
+While this framework might seem standard in the control community, to the authors' best knowledge, this is the first time it is applied to a pension plan.

-When DB pensions were more common, beneficiaries were insensitive to capital market returns, inflation, fund management fees, or longevity risk.
-The DB pension plan and its corporate sponsor absorbed the risk, guaranteeing the beneficiary a lifetime cash flow regardless of the behavior of stocks, bonds, currencies, interest rates, inflation, fund management fees, or longevity patterns.
+In DB pensions, beneficiaries are insensitive to capital market returns, inflation, fund management fees, or longevity risk.
+The corporate sponsor absorbs these risks, guaranteeing the beneficiary a lifetime cash flow regardless of the behavior of stocks, bonds, currencies, interest rates, inflation, fund management fees, or longevity patterns.
+In DC schemes, these risks are borne by the individual investor.

-Over the last several decades, pension beneficiaries have had to shoulder increasing risk.
-Pure DC schemes leaves risk to the individual investor.
-The financial services industry has developed ways to manage some of these risks.
-Different portfolio constructions can help insulate investors against capital market volatility.
-Inflation-linked bonds, or exposure to equities or real assets can help inoculate investors against inflation.
-Large asset managers offer funds for very low fees.